-The only exceptions to this general prohibition on submission of highly correlated work come from the following scenarios:
+The only exceptions to this general prohibition on submission of highly correlated work come from two situations where We give you code:

-a) Starter Files
+1. Starter Files

-As part of coding assignments, I sometimes give you starter files.
-Typically, these are test data files.
-But, sometimes, these are programs that I expect you to include in your project before submission.
-You are permitted to submit any programs that I provide to you as starter files without further modification or attribution.
+As part of coding assignments, we sometimes give you starter files.
+You are permitted to submit any design or code that we provide to you as starter files without further modification

-b) Tutorial Examples
+2. Tutorial Examples

-During tutorial videos, I create programs with the expectation that you may follow along.
-Often, these tutorial programs can serve as a great starting point for the program that you are expected to submit for the exercise.
-You are permitted to copy and adapt code from my tutorial programs without further modification or attribution.
+During tutorial videos, we create designs and code with the expectation that you may follow along.
+Often, these tutorial examples can serve as a great starting point for the design or code that you are expected to submit for the exercise.
+You are permitted to copy and adapt code from our tutorial examples.